 The grievance requested reinstatement and full back pay and benefits, and the Employer denied the same.
-The Parties advanced the grievance pursuant to the provisions of their collective bargaining agreement and stipulated that the grievance is properly before this Arbitrator.
+The Parties advanced the grievance in accordance with the provisions of their collective bargaining agreement, and the Parties stipulated that the grievance is properly before this Arbitrator.